wesmason/personal-website/_posts/2023-09-29-systems-for-success-cooking-at-home.md

 Things changed when my partner moved in with me.
 We discovered that we had good "kitchen chemistry" and that cooking felt a little less like a chore.
 Still, we both found ourselves ordering out more often than we wanted, both for budget and health.
 We were stressed and exhausted from with work (he is also doing grad school!) and even the smallest amount of friction got in our way.
 It might sound silly, but making decisions about _what_ to cook, making the list for the store, going grocery shopping, and then cooking and cleaning often felt like a little too much -- especially on a weeknight.

-When I started my career sabbatical, one of my goals was to figure out how I could get us to cook more.
+I wanted to figure out how I could help us to cook more at home.

 # I'm Tired, Overwhelmed, and Burnt Out